baggepinnen/DiskDataProviders.jl/docs/src/index.md

 - [`UnbufferedIterator`](@ref) has the same behaviour as iterating over the `AbstractDiskDataProvider` (`UnbufferedIterator` is what is used under the hood).
 - [`BufferedIterator`](@ref) iterates over single datapoints from the buffer.
 - [`full_batch`](@ref) creates one enormous batch of the entire dataset.
+- For unsupervised datasets (without labels), the buffers are populated by randomly permuting the data files (shuffling).
+Using the default file iterator, all datapoints are visited in the same order in each epoch.
+- For supervised datasets, unique labels are cycled through and a datapoint with that label is drawn uniformly at random.

 Typically, you want to use [`batchview`](@ref) for training.
 If you have a small enough dataset (e.g. for validation), you may want to use [`full_batch`](@ref), especially if this fits into the GPU memory.
 Batches are structured according to Flux's notion of a batch, e.g., the last dimension is the batch dimension.